 What Can You Do?

 - Check the side effects of any medications you are taking and discuss these and any medical conditions with your healthcare professional.
 There may be alternatives with less severe side effects.
-You will be pleased to know that EstroG-100™ can be taken with any medications and there are no known interactions or side effects.

-- Keep a diary, and especially record foods that you have eaten that could be making symptoms worse.
+- Keep a diary, and especially record foods that you have eaten that could be making signs worse.
 Consider cutting down our cutting out alcohol and caffeine, and look out for food additives on labels of the foods you eat.

-- De-stress – monitor your stress and anxiety levels in your diary, and see if there is any pattern of association with your hot flash symptoms.
+- De-stress – monitor your stress and anxiety levels in your diary, and see if there is any pattern of association with your hot flash signs.
 If you do feel anxious remind yourself to breathe through any tense or uncomfortable moments.
 Exercise, yoga and meditation all help to reduce anxiety.

 - At night ensure your sleepwear and bedding are appropriately light and crack open a window for more fresh air circulation.